rom-rb/rom-rb.org/source/learn/core/schemas.html.md

 you can define your own *types*.
 That's how `rom-sql` provides its own PostgreSQL types.

+## Why?

+First of all, because schemas give an explicit definition for the canonical data structures a given relation returns.
+Even when you project data in ways that diverge from the canonical representation, your application *will* work with the canonical representation too, because changing data in a database relies on it.

+With a schema defined, **all commands will automatically use it**, this will give you type-safe commands out-of-the-box, with optional ability to perform low-level database coercions (like coercing a hash to a PG hash etc.).

+Furthermore, schemas can provide meta-data that can be used to automate many common tasks, like generating relations automatically for associations.

 ## Defining a schema

 The DSL is simple.
-Provide a symbol name with a type class from the Types module:
+Provide a symbol name with a type from the Types module:

 ``` ruby
 class Users < ROM::Relation[:http]